-$4.95 commission applies to online U.S. equity trades in a Fidelity retail account only for Fidelity Brokerage Services LLC retail clients.
+$0.00 commission applies to online U.S. equity trades, exchange-traded funds (ETFs), and options (+ $0.65 per contract fee) in a Fidelity retail account only for Fidelity Brokerage Services LLC retail clients.
 Sell orders are subject to an activity assessment fee (from $0.01 to $0.03 per $1,000 of principal).
-Other conditions may apply.
+There is an Options Regulatory Fee (from $0.03 to $0.05 per contract), which applies to both option buy and sell transactions.
+The fee is subject to change.
+Other exclusions and conditions may apply.
 See Fidelity.com/commissions for details.
 Employee equity compensation transactions and accounts managed by advisors or intermediaries through Fidelity Clearing & Custody Solutions® are subject to different commission schedules.

 Fidelity now offers the Fidelity ZERO Total Market Index Fund (FZROX), Fidelity ZERO International Index Fund (FZILX), Fidelity ZERO Large Cap Index Fund (FNILX), and Fidelity ZERO Extended Market Index Fund (FZIPX) available to individual retail investors who purchase their shares through a Fidelity brokerage account.